This audio was created using Microsoft Azure Speech Services

 When surges occur, the impedance of conductors reduces the propagation of transient overvoltages with increasing distance from the transient’s source.
 To maximize service life, facilities can install SPDs with large kA ratings.
 To maximize protection, IEEE 1100 – Recommended Practice for Powering and Grounding Electronic Equipment recommends installing SPDs at service entrances, distribution panels, and sensitive load equipment, particularly when buildings are not equipped with lightning protection systems.

-SPD Wear and Tear
+SPD wear and tear

 Transient overvoltages routinely occur on most power distribution systems for multiple reasons.
 Transients from external sources such as lightning and utility switching are commonly recognized as sources of surges.
 However, the majority of transient overvoltages originate inside buildings from sources such as capacitor and motor switching.
 While many of these types of surges may be relatively small, repeated exposure to transient overvoltages will degrade MOVs over time.